The State of Gun Violence in Charlottesville & Albemarle

 Introduction

 Charlottesville and Albemarle are not immune to the epidemic of gun violence.
-The rate of violent crime in our community increased by 30% from 2021 to 2022, and in the early months of 2023, police had already investigated five homicide cases compared to zero cases in 2021.4 On November 13, 2022, three UVA football players were shot and killed on campus.
+The rate of violent crime in our community increased by 30% from 2021 to 2022, and in the early months of 2023, police had already investigated five homicide cases compared to zero cases in 20214.
+On November 13, 2022, three UVA football players were shot and killed on campus.
 Devin Chandler, Lavel Davis Jr. and D’Sean Perry lost their lives to an act of gun violence.
-While incidents of gun violence have decreased in the first half of 2024,5 the number of bullets recovered at each scene has increased, pointing to the ever-changing nature of the issue.
+While incidents of gun violence have decreased in the first half of 20245, according to shots fired police reports the number of bullets recovered at each scene has increased, pointing to the ever-changing nature of the issue.

 This document is meant to support the regional work of the Gun Violence Solutions Project to help our community understand the larger picture of gun violence and gun violence trauma in our region by bringing together multiple sources of data.
 Each section includes an overview of the data source presented, a brief discussion of notable trends, and limitations that may complicate or constrain conclusions.